 - In the workflow designer, under the search box, select Built-In.
 Then, from the Triggers list, select the Request trigger, When a HTTP request is received.

-- And copy the JSON message provided earlier to the Enter or paste a sample JSON payload window and then click Done.
+- Copy the JSON message provided earlier to the Enter or paste a sample JSON payload window and then click Done.

 - Under the Request trigger, select New step.

 - Select New step.
-In the search box, enter Variables, and from the result panel select the Variables, and choose the Initialize variable action and provide the following information:
+In the search box, enter Variables, and from the result panel select the Variables, choose the Initialize variable action, and provide the following information:

 Note: this variable will be used later in the business process to provide the data in a clear format on the message to be sent to the Teams channel.